Pennsy Trails of Hancock County Inc.

 The National Road Heritage Trail aims to be Indiana’s first cross-state multiuse trail with 150 miles from Terre haute to Richmond using the former Pennsylvania and Vandalia rail corridors, where possible, and closely following the Historic National Road US 40.
 Several segments in Central Indiana are called the Pennsy after the Pennsylvania Railroad Company.
 The Pennsy Trails in Hancock County group was established in 2013 to complete the missing 10.5 miles in Hancock County just east of Indianapolis, Indiana.
 This included a 4.5 mile gap between Cumberland & Greenfield, and 6 miles east of Greenfield to the county line.

-Both Marion County to the east of Hancock, and Henry to west are also working to complete their segments of the National Road Heritage Trail which is now 47% completed across the state.
+Both Marion County to the west of Hancock, and Henry to east are also working to complete their segments of the National Road Heritage Trail which is now 47% completed across the state.
 The Pennsy route has been negotiated several times based on community input.
 Pennsy Trail updates are provided in public meetings, Greenfield Reporter, New Palestine Press, the Penny Trails web site, our Facebook page, Greenfield and New Palestine Chambers of Commerce, small group meetings, Pennsy events, local events, & posted in local businesses.
 Completing the Pennsy is a vital route in the Central Indiana Regional Bikeways Plan and the Hancock County Trails Plan.

 In Spring of 2018 our group raised enough money and support for the county to purchase a new section between 400 West and 500 West.
 This property was made possible by Department of Natural Resources, The Town of Cumberland, Washington Village Apartments, the Hancock Regional Hospital Foundation, and other proud donors.
 Your donation will help construct this newest segment, purchase new land, or fund trail amenities such as the Sugar Creek Watershed.